 STRENGTH Counselling Services

 Providing a variety of options for holistic healing in the form of therapeutic practice through both in-office and E-counselling to any location worldwide with a clinical focus given to mental, emotional, and physical health.
-Areas of specialty include: body image issues, maladaptive eating and sexual behaviours, addictions, abuse, marital discord and family development, anxiety, family of origin issues, trauma, life management issues, emotional turmoil, criminal behaviour, parenting & child development, depression and suicidal ideation, gender identity, LGBT issues, and many more.
+Areas of specialty include body image issues, maladaptive eating and sexual behaviours, addictions, abuse, marital discord and family development, anxiety, family of origin issues, trauma, life management issues, emotional turmoil, criminal rehabilitation, parenting and child development, depression and suicidal ideation, gender identity, LGBTQ issues, and many more.

 Amanda Poitras, Programming Director